dwight-foster/Pytorch-TecoGAN/README.md

 ### Running the TecoGAN Model

 Below you can find a quick start guide for running a trained TecoGAN model.
-For further explanations of the parameters take a look at the runGan.py file.
-Note: evaluation (test case 2) currently requires an Nvidia GPU with `CUDA`.
-`tkinter` is also required and may be installed via the `python3-tk` package.

 ```bash
 # Install PyTorch 1.7.1+,